Skip to content

 Adrian Mühlroth

-August 27, 2025, 2:31 pm | Read time: 3 minutes
+August 27, 2025, 2:31 pm | Read time: 2 minutes

-AliExpress, Temu, and Shein have found a business model that resonates with consumers: ordering cheap goods directly from China—without a middleman and without a price markup.
+AliExpress, Temu, and Shein have found a business model that resonates with consumers: ordering cheap goods directly from China—without a middleman and without a markup.
 Amazon also wants to tap into the growing market and has introduced “Haul.”
-The new bargain portal is still in the testing phase but is now available to users as a web version in the browser.
+The new bargain portal is still in the testing phase but is now finally available to users as a web version in the browser.

-Haul Prominently Placed on Amazon Page
+Haul Prominently Featured on Amazon Page

 Special Features When Ordering Through Amazon Haul